All Episodes

 Now, what I am able to bring to this discussion is the ancient mythology.

-What really rounds out a discussion such as this is having a physicist, an engineer, an astronomer, a geologist, an archaeologist, an anthropologist, a mythologist, and a historian all sitting together and comparing notes because it has
+What really rounds out a discussion such as this is having a physicist, an engineer, an astronomer, a geologist, an archaeologist, an anthropologist, a mythologist, and a historian all sitting together and comparing notes because it has really happened that over the past 20 years,

-many different types of education and training are drawing converging conclusions that are
+some real leaders in the scholarly community coming from many different types of education and training are drawing converging conclusions that are supportive of Velikovsky.

-This is a breakthrough international event happening in the Portland area the 25th to 27th of November and because of the calendar and this is so eminent at the moment if it's appropriate I'd like to give a phone number Particularly people on the West Coast, I think they can find a way to get here for that event and have an interest in the Velikovsky subject.
+Particularly people on the West Coast, I think they can find a way to get here for that event and have an interest in the Velikovsky subject.

-Alright, go ahead and give the phone number.
+All right, go ahead and give the phone number.

-Alright, area code 503-643-5863.
+All right, area code 503-643-5863.

 Yes, and that's for information on the symposium 25th to 27th of this month.

-So it's only days away, but it is going to be an event that will get a great deal of attention and the scholars are coming to this event with impeccable credentials.
+So it's only days away, but it is going to be an event that will get a great deal of attention, and the scholars are coming to this event with impeccable credentials.

-in remarkably recent times and it's a great gathering of scholars.
+And it's a great gathering of scholars.

 All right.

-Well, the 12 signs of the zodiac, I personally believe, are late, sir, but the astronomical or celestial The origins of the great myths of the world, I have no doubt of that.
+But the astronomical or celestial origins of the great myths of the world, I have no doubt of that.

 The first expressions of the religions were intimately tied to these great mythical traditions.

-The religions were entirely cosmic in their original orientations, and I mentioned earlier the myth of the original superior sun god, and those religions venerated or worshipped that ancient celestial power around the world.
+And those religions venerated or worshipped that ancient celestial power around the world.

-There really is no question on that and I'd be happy to talk further on that if there's
+There really is no question on that, and I'd be happy to talk further on that if there's any specific questions that anybody has in that area.

-well expressive of the origins of civilization and the profound orientation to the sky.
+Well, that's pretty ancient Egyptians because they are so ancient and they're so well expressive of the origins of civilization and the profound orientation to the sky.

-The original sun god, Atum Ra, is remembered as having presided over a golden age.
+The original sun god Atum Ra is remembered as having presided over a golden age.

-that became the model, the exemplary kingdom in the sky that was the model for the kingdom
+He is remembered as the prototype of kings in the sky, organizing a celestial kingdom that became the model, the exemplary kingdom in the sky that was the model for the kingdom on earth.

 But that figure eventually fades into the background.